A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Ratio Maximum Flow

 \begin{definition}[Augmenting Cycle Set] An \emph{augmenting cycle set} in a network with flow $f$ having coefficients in $\mathbb{R}^k$ is a set of cycles such that if we modify the flow of every arc in a cycle by that cycle's coefficients, we obtain a new flow with a higher value than $f$. \end{definition}

 \begin{lemma} Any two flows with the same flow value in a network differ by an element of the cycle space. \end{lemma}

-\begin{proof} Let flows $f_1$ and $f_2$ in the enhanced network have the same flow value.
+\begin{proof} We first observe that this result is elementary in the case of single commodity flows. we show that it also holds for our general multicommodity setting.
+Let flows $f_1$ and $f_2$ in the enhanced network have the same flow value.
 Since both flows are cycles in the enhanced network, $f_1-f_2$ must also be in the cycle space.
 Furthermore, since both flows have the same flow value, and hence the same value on the distinguished edge $e$, $f_1-f_2$ has a value $0$ on edge $e$, and thus lies in the cycle space of the base network.
 Thus it follows that any two flows with the same flow value differ by a sum of cycles. \end{proof}

 We first address the following decision problem: given a flow value $f$, is there a flow on the network $N$ with value $f$?
 We solve this problem by constructing a pseudoflow $F'$ with value $f$ and search for a set of augmenting cycles that transform $F'$ into a flow.
 To this end, we transform the problem into one of finding an area of cycle space within particular bounds.
 We show that the decision problem returns true if and only if the bounds in cycle space are non-empty, and that augmenting by a set of cycles in that region gives a flow.